Japanese firms set to outspend Chinese rivals in Asia amid favorable landscape | The Japan Times

 Hostile takeovers among Japanese firms were considered almost taboo for years, but a flurry of bids in 2019 suggested a long-predicted wave of consolidation could finally have arrived.

-It began in January, when Itochu Corp. launched a bid to buy a controlling stake in sportswear-maker Descente Ltd. The bid, the first domestic hostile takeover effort in almost a decade, was successful, and Itochu wasted little time in dumping Descente’s management.
+It began last January, when Itochu Corp. launched a bid to buy a controlling stake in sportswear company Descente Ltd. The bid, the first domestic hostile takeover effort in almost a decade, was successful, and Itochu wasted little time in dumping Descente’s management.

-There’s investor appetite for private-equity funded Japan deals and corporate carve-outs and some buyout firms like Apollo Global Management Inc. are boosting local hiring.
-Koichiro Doi, the head of Japan M&A at JPMorgan Chase & Co., said he’s seen an increase in inquiries from private equity firms actively looking for opportunities in Japan.
+There’s investor appetite for private equity-funded Japan deals and corporate carve-outs, and some buyout firms like Apollo Global Management Inc. are boosting local hiring.
+Koichiro Doi, the head of Japan M&A at JPMorgan Chase & Co., said he has seen an increase in inquiries from private equity firms actively looking for opportunities in Japan.

-KKR said last year that the island nation is its “highest priority” after the U.S. and it’s said to be raising money for a new $12.5 billion fund focused on Asia.
+KKR said last year that the island nation is its “highest priority” after the U.S., and it is reportedly raising money for a new $12.5 billion fund focused on Asia.
 All big funds are looking to allocate more to Japan, said BDA’s Action.
 “It’s been a very hot market in terms of fundraising.”

 Investing and corporate governance overhauls pushed by Prime Minister Shinzo Abe have forced Japanese companies to finally take notice of their shareholders — and empowered investors to speak up more.